One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials

-These tests remain robust to a small deviation of the PH (an early effect is observed in this example).
-However, the overestimation of the expected number of events with the exponential distribution (Figure \ref{OS Fox}C, dotted line) wrongly leads to the smallest p-values (first two rows, Table \ref{tab: pval_RD_Fox}) compared to those calculated with Weibull and log-logistic distributions.
-These results are similar to those we obtain when we study the impact of the misspecification of the distribution (see Figure \ref{Diff_misspe} and Figure \ref{Power_misspe} for scenario 3).
-The impact of a misspecification of the distribution is observed in a marked manner with the statistical test $\rm Z_{DE}$ giving a significant p-value when using an exponential distribution ($\rm p = 3.29 10^{-6}$) contrary to the Weibull and log-logistic distributions (p = 0.1566 and 0.29001, respectively).
-When focusing on the best fit of the external data (log-logistic, last column of Table \ref{tab: pval_RD_Fox}), the statistical test $\rm Z_{EE}$ produces, as expected, a significant difference between the experimental group and the external group.
-This difference in terms of p-value is more important than that produced by the Weibull distribution (p = 0.0019 vs 0.0496).
+However, the exponential distribution overestimates the expected number of events (Figure \ref{OS Fox}C, dotted line), leading to artificially smaller p-values (first two rows of Table \ref{tab: pval_RD_Fox}) compared with those obtained under the Weibull and log-logistic models.
+These findings are consistent with those observed in section \ref{Var-distrib} (Figures \ref{Diff_misspe} and \ref{Power_misspe} for scenario 3). \\ The impact of model misspecification is particularly evident for the $\rm Z_{DE}$ test, which yields a significant p-value under the exponential distribution but not under the Weibull or log-logistic distributions.
+Focusing on the best-fitting model (log-logistic, last column of Table \ref{tab: pval_RD_Fox}), the $\rm Z_{EE}$ test, as expected, detects a significant difference between the experimental and external control groups.
+This difference is more pronounced than under the Weibull distribution (p = 0.0019 vs 0.0496).
 This is explained by a smaller expected number of events (under-estimation) with the Weibull distribution (dashed line, Figure \ref{OS Fox}C).